Cardano (ADA) is a third-generation Proof of Stake blockchain focusing on scalability, interoperability, and governance.

-Cardano’s network was originally launched in September 2017 as a federated, permissioned blockchain where block production was controlled by a few central entities.
+Cardano’s network was originally launched in September 2017 as a federated, permissioned blockchain where a few central entities controlled block production.
 These entities were founded as the core pillars supporting the growth and adoption of the Cardano ecosystem.

 Input Output Global (IOG) is responsible for engineering the Cardano blockchain itself, EMURGO is the venture and commercial arm of the ecosystem, and the Cardano Foundation looks after community management and the future strength of the network itself.

-The Cardano project’s development is one with five distinct phases before full completion.
+The Cardano project’s development has five distinct phases before full completion.

-- Byron: The phase of Cardano’s mainnet launch in a federated and permissioned state.
+- Byron: Cardano’s mainnet launch phase in a federated and permissioned state.
 The launch of the ADA cryptocurrency.

 - Goguen: The introduction of smart contracts into the network.